aantron/ocaml.org/data/planet/psellos/ocaml-401-for-ios-8.md

 iOS 8 is not too difficult.
 The only thing that changes is the name of the SDK, which can be specified with the <code>-ccopt</code> option of ocamlopt.</p>

-<p>I&rsquo;ve been testing OCaml apps on iOS 8.1 recently, and I wrote a script
+<p>I’ve been testing OCaml apps on iOS 8.1 recently, and I wrote a script
 that runs the OCamlXARM version of ocamlopt with the correct options.
 In fact it lets you specify the revision of iOS that you want to compile for.</p>